MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 This script defines the color of the MeVisLab user interface elements.
 You can define other colors and more items, this is just an example of what you can do with user scripts.

-CSwitch back to the MeVisLab IDE and select the menu item {{< menuitem "Extras" "Reload Module Database (Clear Cache)">}} again.
+Switch back to the MeVisLab IDE and select the menu item {{< menuitem "Extras" "Reload Module Database (Clear Cache)">}} again.
 The colors of the MeVisLab IDE change as defined in our Python script.
 This change persists until you restart MeVisLab and can always be repeated by selecting the menu entry or the keyboard shortcut {{< keyboard "ctrl+F9" >}}.